BasicPrimitives/javascript/samples/DiagramSizing.md

 ## Chart sizing is applications responsibility
 We don't try to refresh control ourselves for the following reasons:

 * Chart does not add any event listeners outside of placeholder.
-There is no cross browser possibility to notify widget on `<div>` size change.
+There is no cross browser possibility to notify control on `<div>` size change.
 The only workaround is to handle window resize event, but it creates unavoidable conflicts with host application.
 * Chart does not update itself without explicit call of "update" method or end user mouse or keyboard action.

 ## Pixel alignment